 Veggie stir-fry.
 The most time intensive part of veggie stir-fry's can be the chopping of veggies.
 You can cut down on the time in two ways: use frozen for some of the veggies or chop up the veggies on the weekend and store them in the refrigerator until you want to use them.
 Serve over rice or pasta.

 Veggie burgers.
 I rely on veggie burgers when I have had a really long day at work and the commute is hectic.
 By the time I get home, I really may not want to cook.
 Veggie burgers cook up in about 15 minutes.
 I serve them with a veggie side dish like organic canned green beans or corn and a salad.
 A fast dinner that is satisfying.

 Vegetable casseroles.
 I like making casseroles on the weekend because all we have to do is reheat them during the week.
 No further thinking required!
 Below are some classic vegetable casserole recipes.

 I hope this post inspired you to start eating a plant-based meal once a week.
-I started doing this once a week and now I do it 3 to 4 days per week.
+I started eating plant based once a week.
+Several years later I am up to 4 days per week.
 I find the variety of the foods I eat is so much greater than what it was when I only ate meat.
 There are so many more vegetable options than meat and fish options, that I have really expanded my cooking routine.